jacobtomlinson/terminal-piperita/README.md

 * Prompt separated by colours
 * User identifier changes colour depending on command return code
 * Username changes colour based on whether superuser or not
+* Displays current branch and status when in a git controlled directory

 Themes are available for
 * Terminal.app (OS X Default)